diddepavankumar/Personal-Linux-Command-Generator/README.md

-# AI Linux CMD Assistant
+# Personal Linux Command Assistant

 This project is an AI-powered assistant designed to help users with Linux commands.
 It utilizes a fine-tuned Llama 2 model to understand and respond to queries related to Linux.